holochain/docs-pages/src/pages/resources/glossary.md

 #### Sharding

 A process of reducing the processing and storage load of individual [nodes](#node) in a [distributed system](#distributed-system) by distributing data and/or work among them.
-While some sharded systems such as [Ethereum 2](https://ethereum.org/en/eth2/) separate nodes into discrete shards, Holochain's [DHT](#distributed-hash-table-dht) separates them into [neighborhoods](#neighborhood) of overlapping [storage arcs](#storage-arc).
+Holochain's [DHT](#distributed-hash-table-dht) separates shards into [neighborhoods](#neighborhood) of overlapping [storage arcs](#storage-arc).
 Each node in a DHT takes responsibility to store a shard of the total public data in the DHT, according to the chosen size of their own storage arc.

 #### Signal